scikit-rt/scikit-rt/_sources/README.md.txt

 server port (8888) on the container side.
 --->

-## Overview
+## Usage overview

+Scikit-rt can be used in scripts to be run from the command line, or in [https://jupyter.org/](Jupyter), where interactive features are enabled for image viewing.
+The Scikit-rt installation includes both [Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/latest/) and [JupyterLab](https://github.com/jupyterlab/jupyterlab).

+Scikit-rt is able to load [DICOM](https://www.dicomstandard.org/current) data (images, RTDOSE, RTSTRUCT, RTPLAN) and [NIfTI](https://nifti.nimh.nih.gov/) data
+(images, dose images, regions of interest (ROIs) represented as masks), and to convert between them.

-In scikit-rt, different types of radiotherapy data are represented by different types of object: [Image](https://scikit-rt.github.io/scikit-rt/skrt.image.html#skrt.image.Image), [StructureSet](https://scikit-rt.github.io/scikit-rt/skrt.structures.html#skrt.structures.StructureSet), [ROI](https://scikit-rt.github.io/scikit-rt/skrt.structures.html#skrt.structures.ROI)
+The different types of radiotherapy data are represented in scikit-rt as different types of object: [Image](https://scikit-rt.github.io/scikit-rt/skrt.image.html#skrt.image.Image), [StructureSet](https://scikit-rt.github.io/scikit-rt/skrt.structures.html#skrt.structures.StructureSet), [ROI](https://scikit-rt.github.io/scikit-rt/skrt.structures.html#skrt.structures.ROI)
  (region of interest), [Plan](https://scikit-rt.github.io/scikit-rt/skrt.dose.html#skrt.dose.Plan), [Dose](https://scikit-rt.github.io/scikit-rt/skrt.dose.html#skrt.dose.Dose).
-Different types of data may be loaded and worked with independently of one another, or may be grouped and linked by loading via [Study](https://scikit-rt.github.io/scikit-rt/skrt.patient.html#skrt.patient.Study) or [Patient](https://scikit-rt.github.io/scikit-rt/skrt.patient.html#skrt.patient.Patient) objects.
+The different types of data may be loaded and worked with independently of one another, or may be grouped and linked by loading via [Study](https://scikit-rt.github.io/scikit-rt/skrt.patient.html#skrt.patient.Study) or [Patient](https://scikit-rt.github.io/scikit-rt/skrt.patient.html#skrt.patient.Patient) objects.

-Usage information, and code examples, for working with the different types of scikit-rt data objects are given below, followed by information on generation and use of synthetic data, image registration, and keyboard shortcuts for interactive image viewing outside of a Jupyter notebook.
+Usage information, and code examples, for working with the different types of scikit-rt data objects are given below.
+Information is also given on generation and use of synthetic data, image registration, and keyboard shortcuts for interactive image viewing outside of a Jupyter notebook.